ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ## Attestation Workflow

+The basic function of RATS workflow is the creation, conveyance and appraisal of attestation Evidence.
+The architecture defines attestation Roles: Attester, Verifier, Asserter and Relying Party.
+An Attester creates attestation Evidence that are conveyed to a Verifier for appraisal.
+The appraisals compare Evidence with expected Known-Good-Values obtained from Asserters (e.g. Principals that are Supply Chain Entities).
+There can be multiple forms of appraisal (e.g., software integrity verification, device composition and configuration verification, device identity and provenance verification).
+Attestation Results are the output of appraisals.
+Attestation Results are signed and conveyed to Relying Parties.
+Attestation Results provide the basis by which the Relying Party may determine a level of confidence to place in the application data or operations that follow.

 Attestation workflow helps a Relying Party make better decisions by providing insight about the trustworthiness of endpoints participating in a distributed system.
 The workflow consists primarily of four roles; Relying Party, Verifier, Attester and Asserter.
 Attestation messages contain information useful for appraising the trustworthiness of an Attester endpoint and informing the Relying Party of the appraisal result.

+The detailed definition of workflow message syntax and semantics are found in an appropriate document, such as {{-EAT}} or other protocols to be defined.
+Roles can be combined in various ways into Principals, depending upon the needs of the use case.
+Information Model representations are realized as data structure and conveyance protocol specifications.

 <!--
 The RATS Roles (roles) are performed by RATS Principals.